Eurocopter EC225 Super Puma: Operational history

 In January 2005, Algeria became the first country to use the EC225 when the Algerian Ministerial Air Liaisons Group (GLAM) took delivery of a single helicopter for VIP transport duties.

 In 2009, the AirKnight consortium offered the EC225 in competition against the Sikorsky S-92 offered by the Soteria Search and Rescue consortium for the United Kingdom's Search and Rescue – Helicopter (SAR-H) program to replace the RAF Search and Rescue Force's Westland Sea King fleet.
-In 2010, Soteria was awarded the contract; however, in 2011 the contract was halted as Soteria had access to confidential information.
-In 2013, the Department for Transport awarded Bristow Group the SAR-H contract, operating a mix of Sikorsky S-92 and AgustaWestland AW189 instead.
+In 2010, Soteria was awarded the contract; however, in 2011 the contract was halted as Soteria had had access to confidential information.
+In 2013, the Department for Transport awarded Bristow Group the SAR-H contract, operating a mix of Sikorsky S-92 and AgustaWestland AW189.

 By 2011, CHC Helicopter had the largest operational fleet of EC225s, the type comprising a fifth of the firm's total rotorcraft by 2015.
 CHC principally use the type for serving the offshore oil and gas industries, as well as search and rescue missions.

 Another milestone was reached in 2011 when Eurocopter delivered the 100th production EC225 to Bristow Group.
 In March 2013, leasing company Milestone Aviation Group placed a record order for 30 EC225s.

-Due to its popularity in offshore passenger transport, the EC225 is also commonly used as an offshore Search and Rescue aircraft, with operators based in Norway, the UK and Australia.
-In this role, aircraft are typically equipped with a Dual Rescue Hoist, FLIR camera, high-powered searchlights and an advanced autopilot with autohover capability.
-The EC225 has also been used as an aerial firefighting platform, it can be equipped with a Simplex Aerospace-developed water cannon for dealing with fires in built-up urban areas, both Japan and South Korea operate several aircraft adapted in this manner.
+Due to its popularity in offshore passenger transport, the EC225 is commonly used as an offshore search and rescue aircraft, with operators based in Norway, the UK and Australia.
+In this role, aircraft are typically equipped with a dual rescue hoist, FLIR camera, high-powered searchlights and an advanced autopilot with autohover capability.
+The EC225 has also been used for aerial firefighting; it can be equipped with a Simplex Aerospace-developed water cannon for dealing with fires in built-up urban areas.
+Both Japan and South Korea operate several aircraft so adapted.